 Recommendation for shooting

-When it is required to build the details model of such objects as buildings, complex structures, etc. it is reasonable to use the combination of terrestrial and aerial photography in order to avoid any blind spots.
+When it is required to build the details model of such objects like buildings, complex structures, etc. it is reasonable to use the combination of terrestrial and aerial photography in order to avoid any blind spots.
 We suggest that you familiarize yourself with the following recommendations for shooting before planning the image acquisition scenario:

 - Don't shoot from a single point.
 It is important to move with a certain step along the object side.
 When the stereo base (distance between neighboring camera locations) is small and the images are taken from almost the same point, it is difficult to get information about the depth.
 We recommend that to stay more or less at the same distance from the object, move parallel to its side and take images at the same height first, then you can use a tripod and move along the object to complete the next route at another height.
 However, it is important to keep sufficient overlap between images (both between the images from the same route and between the images from the different routes).